Świnoujście: History

 The spa part of the city was occupied by the Soviet Armed Forces until 1957, and until the turn of the 1980s and 1990s, there was a base of Soviet warships with facilities in Świnoujście.
 Until 1972, the city belonged to the Wolin poviat.
 In 1959, the "Uzdrowisko Świnoujście" State Enterprise was established.
 Currently Uzdrowisko Świnoujście S.A. belongs to the largest and most modern in Poland, and its greatest asset is still bromide-iodide-sodium brine discovered a hundred years ago.

 In the 1960s and 1970s, a seaport was created, which together with Szczecin created a complex of ports Szczecin-Świnoujście.
 In 1964, ferry shipping to Scandinavia was resumed.
+From 1975 to 1998, it was administratively part of the Szczecin Voivodeship.

-In 2015 the Świnoujście LNG terminal was opened, named after the late Polish President Lech Kaczyński, during whose presidency its construction was initiated.
+In 2015, the Świnoujście LNG terminal was opened, named after the late Polish President Lech Kaczyński, during whose presidency its construction was initiated.

 Geography

 The city is located on the Strait of Świna, which in its northern part connects with the Baltic Sea, and in the south with the Szczecin Lagoon.
 It is situated on three inhabited islands: Usedom (35,712 inhabitants in 2010), Wolin (4,317 inhabitants), Karsibór (703 inhabitants) and 41 smaller uninhabited islands. Świnoujście is located in the northwestern edge of the West Pomeranian Voivodeship (with coordinates 53 ° 54′N 14 ° 14′E).
-According to data from 1 January 2009, the area of the urban commune is 202.7 km2.
+According to data from 1 January 2024, the area of the urban commune is 202.7 km2.
 Every year, the city's area increases by applying sand on the beach by sea currents.
 Sands settling at the shore caused the shoreline to shift by 1.5 km over the last 200 years.
 Currently, the beach in the widest section is 200 meter, making the beach in Świnoujście the widest beach in Poland.

 Climate

 Świnoujscie is situated in the oceanic climate, which is characterized by mild winters and relatively cool summers.
-A very large influence on the climate of the city is the location of the Baltic Sea. Świnoujscie often in winter is the warmest city in Poland.
+A very large influence on the climate of the city is the location of the Baltic Sea. Świnoujscie is often the warmest city in Poland during winter.